DariaMartinovskaya/Mobile_testing/README.md

 #### Android

+<a href="https://github.com/DariaMartinovskaya/Android_Studio">Here</a> are results of mobile apps testing using the simulator Android Studio

 <a href="https://github.com/DariaMartinovskaya/Mobile_testing/blob/main/Google_Play_Core_app_quality.pdf">Basics of Android apps quality</a>: file where I collected core information (in my opinion) for Andoid mobile app testing purposes based on Android Guidelines

 <a href="https://github.com/DariaMartinovskaya/Mobile_testing/blob/main/Android_versions_key_features.pdf">Here</a> is a description of Andorid versions key features